captainbland/nim-validation/README.md

 ## Description
 Nim validation is a simple to use validation library that performs validations against nim objects using their field pragmas.
 This approach is inspired by libraries like Hibernate validators and Rust's validation library.

 The aim of this library is to provide a simple, flexible mechanism for adding validations to your object fields - it does this without using RTTI and is type safe.
 It is easy to create custom validations, and currently has a small number of validations to demonstrate that it works.
-Nim Validation also works recursively.
+Nim Validation also works recursively with nested objects and supports cross field references in validations.

-This library is still very young, so is quite likely to explode.
+This library is still quite young so breaking changes may come in and there could be bugs.
 Licensed under GPLv3.
-Currently it will build under 0.18.0.
+Currently it will build under Nim 0.18.0.

 ## Examples